JsAndDotNet/Fitbit/README.md

 3. Did an exercise class for 30 mins, so aimed for lower steps to avoid exhaustion.
 4. Went clothes shopping with family.
 Was standing around a lot, so lower steps.
 5. Did an exercise class (30 mins), a very brisk walk, and started Tai Chi (20 mins - hard on the legs!).
+6. Including a walk around town and 2 brisk walks.

 ### Overall